-The Python Jiu-Jitsu Academy stands out among most Jiu-Jitsu schools in the United States for its emphasis on personal protection
+The Python Jiu-Jitsu Academy distinguishes itself among Jiu-Jitsu schools in the United States by focusing on a complete fighting system.

 At our academy, we believe in a balanced approach that integrates both practical self-protection and competition focused techniques.
 While we happily support students interested in competing, personal protection remains our top priority in training.
 We dedicate the remainder of our sessions to honing competition skills, ensuring our practitioners develop a well-rounded skill set for success both on and off the mat.